 It’s likely that the concept of the open-plan office in Malta was first inspired after it’s launch in Germany way back in the 50s; the idea was to ease communication and collaboration between employees by breaking down walls that act as “barriers to success”.
 Nowadays, numerous organisations the world over have chosen to adopt this layout for their businesses; apart from enhancing communication, it is also considered modern and stylish.

 Both research findings, as well as individual business leaders, have attested to a boost in performance through the shift to this layout.

 An Open layout will allow for Easy Interaction.

 The absence of physical walls in an open plan office was to make it simpler for colleagues to communicate with each other.
-This in turn leads to easier workflow and less misunderstandings since co-workers can regularly revert back to each other when working in close quarters.
+This, in turn, leads to easier workflow and fewer misunderstandings since co-workers can regularly revert back to each other when working in close quarters.

 Team Spirit increases in an Open plan office.

 The constant communication encouraged in open-plan layouts tends to foster an increased sense of togetherness amongst co-workers since they report feeling more like they are working towards a common goal.
 This sense of team spirit facilitates greater collaboration and even conflict resolution so your organisation is bound to benefit from a more coherent workforce.

 One of the major pros of open offices is that organisations are likely to benefit economically due to reduced costs of office equipment, construction and utilities.
 Fewer walls make your office space more accommodating to a larger number of employees and the shared communal resources mean that you get to redirect your business’s finances to other areas.

 Nevertheless, despite the various benefits an open plan layout can bring to your organisation, it can also just as easily hinder productivity in some cases.
 Unfortunately, not all employees are programmed to work one specific way, however, and this crucial point is oven overlooked when organisations choose to conform to an open-plan layout.